You want to start a prayer meeting at your church, but nobody wants to go.

 Lack of attendants at your prayer meeting might not be a matter of spiritual apathy—it might just be a matter of poor planning.
 Get planning.
 Set your church up with Tithe.ly’s ChMS.

-Revitalize the spiritual life of your church today.
+Revitalize the spiritual life of your community today.